-Studies have shown that elevating your head eases heartburn as the lower esophageal sphincter (LES) – the muscle ring/flap valve that controls the stomach’s intake of food from the esophagus, is kept above the level of gastric acid.
+Studies have shown that elevating your head eases heartburn as the lower esophageal sphincter (LES) – the muscle ring/flap valve that controls the stomach’s food intake from the esophagus kept above the level of gastric acid.

 In the event of reflux, the acid should go back quickly to the stomach because of gravity’s pull.

-This will alleviate your heartburn by the use of gravity, consequently, decreasing the pain and discomfort associated with heartburn.
+This will alleviate your heartburn using gravity, consequently, decreasing the pain and discomfort associated with heartburn.
 Elevation provided to your head prevents stomach acid from entering your esophagus, which is the primary cause of heartburn.